coen1111/MaximumSize_on_TopOpt_in_PETSc/README.md

 - To compile, edit the first two lines in the makefile
 - 1. `PETSC_DIR=XXXXXXX/petsc-3.7.4`
 - 2. `PETSC_ARCH=arch-YYYYYYY`
-- To compile, e.g: make topopt
+- To compile, e.g: `make topopt`
+- To execute, e.g: `XXXXXXX/arch-YYYYYYY/bin/mpiexec -np 4 ./topopt`
-- To execute, e.g: XXXXXXX/arch-YYYYYYY/bin/mpiexec -np 4 ./topopt
+- To execute in the background and being able to close your terminal, e.g.: `nohup XXXXXXX/arch-YYYYYYY/bin/mpiexec -np 4 ./topopt > terminal.output &`
 - Visualize using ParaView.

 > **NOTE**: The code works with **PETSc version 3.7.4**